What are our Goals?

 This group focuses on the education and training of professionals in the field of trauma and behavioral health.
 It will share opportunities for education, support the training of best practices, and advance professional growth through education and training.
 The goal is to provide the professional community that serves Frederick County with access to the latest, evidenced based practices upon which to draw when serving our citizens, and to encourage the expansion of a professional network that supports one another as they grow and learn.

 The role of this committee is to be a resource for business owners, managers, governmental departments and employees and the community at large for trauma related resources and training.
 This committee’s mission is to identify, gather and disseminate informative and practical resources for the benefit of the community.
 For example, the group is researching the feasibility of providing recorded training sessions that demonstrate “Mental Health First Aide” with the intent to make it available in modules of different lengths to meet the needs of the learner and their schedule.
 Offering Mental Health First Aide training to a wide portion of our community will help fill gaps in behavioral/mental health services in Frederick County.
 This is just one mechanism by which this Committee will engage the County and meet educational and training needs.

-It is this committee’s mission to keep the County informed about the Trauma Responsive Network’s activities, its mission, and its successes.
-The committee interfaces with the community and its members, as well as keeping the TRF’s website and social media pages up to date, relevant and informative.
-They, along with the Steering Committee, are responsible for crafting the messaging around trauma and the COVID-19 pandemic as well as the resource and treatment opportunities available.
-This information will be shared with the public in hopes of normalizing and validating everyone’s experiences and emotions during this time.
-The ultimate goal of this committee is to spread awareness and connect the public to existing community resources.
+It is also this committee’s mission to keep the County informed about Trauma Responsive Frederick’s activities, its mission and its successes, as well as keeping social media up to date, relevant and informative.
+This committee, along with the Steering Committee is responsible for crafting the collaborative’s message as well as sharing that message with the community with the goal of normalizing and validating everyone’s experiences and emotions during difficult times.